Our Training Program

 Police officers are constantly encountering individuals who want to resist, fight or obstruct a police officer's ability to safely complete his job.
 Our police officers frequently train in arrest control techniques which provides for less injury to the suspects and officers, when encountering situations requiring the use of "hands-on" applications.

-The department's force train is known the world over, for their constant review, updating and committment to the force training community.
-In fact the department has been recognized by the Krav Maga system of self-defense for contributing to their style of fighting.
+The department's force train is known the world over, for their constant review, updating, and commitment to the force training community.
+In fact, the department has been recognized by the Krav Maga system of self-defense for contributing to their style of fighting.

 Unfortunately, more police officers are killed in motor vehicle accidents than in any other type of incident.
 It could be argued that because a police officer's office is his patrol car, the probability of having accidents is higher for officers.

-We also know countless innocent people are killed each year because of suspects who are fleing from police officers.
-Whether they are on a motorycle or in a car, having a few warrants or just committed a shooting, suspects place the community at risk when they flee from the police.
+We also know countless innocent people are killed each year because of suspects who are fleeing from police officers.
+Whether they are on a motorcycle or in a car, having a few warrants or just committed a shooting, suspects place the community at risk when they flee from the police.

 Our officers go to the San Bernardino Sheriff's Department's Emergency Vehicle Operations Center every 2 years to receive 8 hours of refresher training on effective pursuit and emergency response techniques.
 Although not as exciting, this class also focuses on the basics, like accident avoidance and slow speed driving and parking maneuvers.